Feyerabend/ABC80/README.md

 ![Atari VCS/2600](assets/images/Atari-2600.jpg)

 AIR-FIGHT has never been published, **until now**, partly because we were probably afraid of possible copyright infringement at the time.
 That's why it's also called "AIR-FIGHT" rather than "Combat (#24)" or something to that effect.
-It has also only really been used **once**.
+It has also only really been used at *one* occation.

 __There might be *spelling mistakes*, as I have not tried to run this code at all.__